A Fun Repurposed Pumpkin Craft From Used Socks…

 Once again, my crafting laziness has come in handy.
 I’m always trying to outdo myself with making the easiest. project. ever.
 Well, this one is pretty darn easy.

 It will take you no more than 5-minutes.
 It’s a great little fall craft to do with the kids!
 No needles, no sewing.
-Here’s what you’ll need:
+Check out the quick video tutorial:

 supplies needed for this easy pumpkin craft made from used socks!